Mikejo5000/vsts-docs-pr/docs/report/analytics/aggregated-data-analytics.md

 ```

-All additional URL parts are specified as an additional part of the query string as shown in the examples below.
+Use the above URL as a perfix for all the examples.

 ##Simple count aggregations